kanej/openwit/README.md

 > ostrich high museum cheap fade about much voyage exist common deposit distance

-Import this mnemonic into metamask and set the development network to `Localhost 8545`.
+Import this mnemonic into Metamask and set the development network to `Localhost 8545`.

 To start an ipfs node, first [install ipfs](https://dist.ipfs.io/#go-ipfs), then: